nulligan/docker-hybrid/host/README.md

     ControlPath                  ~/.ssh/ControlMaster-%r-%h.%p
     KbdInteractiveAuthentication no
 ```
+- Verify that it can be SSH'd and that the key is correct:
+- `ssh-keyscan myhub`
+- if it's correct, `ssh-keyscan myhub >> ~/.ssh/known_hosts`
 - Verify that you can SSH the host, then in the `/etc/nftables.conf` remove the following line from the INPUT chain
 - `chattr -i /etc/nftables.conf`